Members of the Advisory Board (AdBo)

 Between 1982 and 1984, he studied at the University of Applied Sciences in Fürstenfeldbruck and changed to upper civil service for law enforcement.
 Thereupon, in 1990, he studied at the leadership academy in Münster-Hiltrup and joined the higher police service.

 After passing through various leadership positions in higher service, Roman Fertinger was eventually appointed President of the police headquarters for Middle Franconia in Nuremberg, Germany.
+He retired at the end of 2022.

 Barbara von Schnurbein, M.A.